XingxingHuang/DeepLearningTechniques_2D/README.md

 **SegNet** [1511.00561](https://arxiv.org/abs/1511.00561) no full connection layer, recording max-pooling indices, memory efficient.
 FCN, Deeplab, DeconvNet are compared to this model in the paper.

-**FCN** [1612.03144](https://arxiv.org/abs/1612.03144) Feature Pyramid Networks for Object Detection.
+**FPN** [1612.03144](https://arxiv.org/abs/1612.03144) Feature Pyramid Networks for Object Detection.
 They exploit the inherent multi-scale, pyramidal hierarchy of deep convolutional networks to construct feature pyramids with marginal extra cost.
+In past networks, Fast RCNN, Faster RCNN only use the last layers as feature map, SSD uses different layers but doesn't have upsample and combine different scales.

 **RetinaNet** [Best Student Paper Award at ICCV 2017](https://arxiv.org/abs/1708.02002) Use focal loss ( keep using FPN model).
 One stage detector, fast and accurate.
 But YOLO3 claim higher performance in the paper.